 Van Houten operates in two segments: structural steel (68% of revenue, €25.8M) and architectural metalwork (32%, €12.2M).
 Compare each segment’s quarterly revenue to prior year, adjusting for the known loss of one structural steel client (€1.4M annualised) and a new architectural contract (€0.8M, first deliveries in Q2).

-Structural steel expectation: €24.4M (prior year minus lost client).
+Expectation: structural steel revenue of €24.4M (prior year minus lost client).
 Actual: €25.1M.
-Difference: €0.7M, within the 5% investigation threshold set at planning (performance materiality of €760K).
+Difference: €0.7M, within the 5% investigation threshold set at planning (PM of €760K).
 No further work required on this segment.

 Architectural metalwork expectation: €11.8M (prior year plus new contract, pro-rated for Q2 start).
 Actual: €13.4M.
-Difference: €1.6M, exceeding the investigation threshold.
-This drives a substantive inquiry and corroboration procedure under ISA 520.7.
+Difference: €1.6M, exceeding PM.
+This drives a substantive inquiry and corroboration procedure under ISA 520.7 .

-Record the expectation, the basis for each adjustment, the actual result, the investigation threshold, and the conclusion for each segment in WP D.1.3.
-The difference in architectural metalwork is the key audit matter for this section.
+Documentation note: Record the expectation, the basis for each adjustment, the actual result, the investigation threshold, and the conclusion for each segment in WP D.1.3.
+The architectural metalwork difference exceeding PM is the key audit matter for this section.

-Include a summary of all analytics performed, the conclusions reached, and the linkage to further procedures in the engagement completion memo (WP Z.1).
+Documentation note: Include a summary of all analytics performed and conclusions reached in the engagement completion memo (WP Z.1), with linkage to further procedures.
 Cross-reference each analytics output to the specific working paper where the follow-up procedure is documented.

-- Set your investigation threshold at planning, tied to performance materiality.
-ISA 520.A13 permits both quantitative and qualitative thresholds.
+- Set your investigation threshold at planning, tied to PM.
+ISA 520 .A13 permits both quantitative and qualitative thresholds.
 Write the threshold in the planning memo before fieldwork starts.

-- For every analytics flag, document the follow-up procedure performed, the evidence obtained, and the conclusion reached.
+- For every analytics flag, document the follow-up procedure performed, the evidence obtained, any management explanation, and the conclusion reached.
 An unexplained flag left in the file is worse than no analytics at all.
-The AFM has flagged exactly this pattern: analytics performed but not followed through.
-(ISA 520.7)
+The AFM has flagged exactly this pattern: analytics performed but not followed through. ( ISA 520.7 )

 - Link each analytics output to the assertion it addresses.
 A journal entry outlier test addresses the occurrence and accuracy assertions.
 A Benford’s test addresses occurrence.
 Revenue trend analysis addresses completeness and accuracy.
 If you can’t name the assertion, the procedure isn’t mapped correctly.

 - Keep the technology simple unless the engagement justifies otherwise.
-Excel pivot tables, the ciferi ISA 520 calculator, and basic sorting cover 90% of what a mid-tier engagement needs.
+Excel pivot tables, the ciferi ISA 520 calculator, basic sorting, and conditional formatting cover 90% of what a mid-tier engagement needs.
 ISA 520 does not require specialist software.
 It requires a documented expectation and a documented conclusion.

-- Not documenting the expected outcome before obtaining the actual result.
-The AFM’s 2023 inspection report identified this as a recurring deficiency: auditors performed analytical procedures but did not document the expected outcome before obtaining the actual result.
+- The AFM’s 2023 inspection report identified a recurring deficiency: auditors performed analytical procedures but did not document the expected outcome before obtaining the actual result.
+Nobody enjoys writing out an expectation before running the numbers, but skipping it is how files get flagged.
 Without a pre-determined expectation, the procedure under ISA 520.5 is incomplete because the auditor cannot demonstrate that the comparison was independent.

 Does data analytics in audit require specialist software?